umbertopuddu/dyi-google-translate/README.md

 ## 🙌 Contributors Welcome

 > 🤝 **Looking for contributors**
 > If you're into building affordable AI, experimenting with language models, or just enjoy hacking with transformers — you're welcome to help extend this.
 More languages, more robustness, more research — let’s do it together.
+Contact me on [LinkedIn](https://www.linkedin.com/in/upuddu/).

 ---